Shelly Kagan: Philosophical work

-Debate with William Lane Craig

 Kagan debated the topic "Is God necessary for Morality" with analytic philosopher, theologian and Christian apologist William Lane Craig at Columbia University.

-Randal Rauser, a Canadian Baptist theologian and professor of historical theology, rated this debate Craig's worst performance, saying, "it wasn't simply because Kagan was himself a surprisingly good debater with an undeniably charming folksy incredulity.
-It was that Craig's arguments were shown to be mere emotive talking points based on highly dubious premises".

-Richard Carrier, an author and activist whose works focus on the historicity of Jesus, atheism and empiricism, cited this debate as one of Craig's two biggest losses, along with one with physicist Sean M. Carroll.

-After the debate, Craig wrote, "the view Kagan defended in the debate was not his [Kagan's] view at all".
-Instead, Craig wrote, Kagan is a radical consequentialist.
-Craig also wrote:I did respond briefly to Prof. Kagan's view, Alexander, but I didn't press the point because our hosts with the Veritas Forum had made it very clear to me that they were not interested in having a knock-down debate but a friendly dialogue that would foster a warm and inviting atmosphere for non-believing students at Columbia.
-The goal was simply to get the issues out on the table in a congenial, welcoming environment, which I think we did.

 Animal ethics

 Kagan published How to Count Animals, More or Less in 2019.
 Against a utilitarian viewpoint, Kagan argues for a hierarchical position of animal ethics where people count more than animals, and some animals count more than others.
 He ranks creatures by sentience and assign them different moral weights based on their interests.

 He has defended modal personism over speciesism.
 On modal personism, a being's potential to become a person can be a source of moral status.
 Persons possess a higher moral status than nonhuman animals or beings that could never become persons.

 In 2023, Kagan said, "It turns out fish are far more intelligent than I've ever given them credit for.
-So when I combined that with my moral views on why you should not eat beef, pork, chicken—suddenly, I had to give a face.
+So when I combined that with my moral views on why you should not eat beef, pork, chicken—suddenly, I had to give up fish.
 So I gave up fish".